ivangfr/spring-cloud-stream-event-routing-cloudevents/README.md

 ## Shutdown

 - To stop applications, go to the terminals where they are running and press `Ctrl+C`
-- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `spring-cloud-stream-event-routing-cloudevents` root folder, run the following command
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside the `spring-cloud-stream-event-routing-cloudevents` root folder, run the following command:
   ```
   docker compose down -v
   ```

 ## Running Test Cases

-In a terminal, make sure you are inside `spring-cloud-stream-event-routing-cloudevents` root folder
+In a terminal, make sure you are inside the `spring-cloud-stream-event-routing-cloudevents` root folder:

 - **producer-service**
   ```